matanbt/A-Star-Algorithm-Visualization/README.md

 ### Demo:
 <img src="https://github.com/matanbt/A-Star-Algorithm-Visualization/blob/master/img/demo.png" width=400>
-Starts from the GREEN node, ends in the RED node, shortest path marked in PURPLE.
+Starts from the *GREEN* node,
+ends in the *RED* node,
+shortest path marked in *PURPLE*.

+### Notes:
+- Could be implemented more efficient asymptotically using Fibonacci Heap.
+- Running the Dijkstra-version (via settings), on this grid, is BFS de-facto.